 A Classic Transition

-The traditional looking corner fireplace surround has very classic styling with the fluted wood pilasters, molding and decorative wood appliqués applied to the face.
-Other traditional elements that stand out include the decorative wood trim on the walls, the heavy, formal draperies, the carved wooden candle holder and the gold leaf frame on the picture above the fireplace.
-Yet, despite all of these traditional elements, the room still has an underlying modern feel.
+The traditional looking electric corner fireplace surround has very classic styling with the fluted wood pilasters, molding and decorative wood appliqués applied to the face.
+Despite all of these traditional elements, the room still has an underlying modern feel.

 Update a Traditional Room

 You have several options when it comes to installing a traditional style electric fireplace in the corner of the room.
 "Installing" is used very loosely here because all you have to do is assemble the fireplace and plug it into a standard wall outlet.
-Flickering LEDs give the impression of real flames while a powerful infrared heater warms 400 to 1000 square feet of space, depending on the model you get.
+Additional updates include:

 A Natural Focal Point